SBWeinstein/DietSpec/README.md

 __mark_recap.R:__ Code to test for within individual diet similarity in mark-recapture data from White water.
 Requires ps_rarF_Bigtrnl_29Nov23.rds

 __leave_out.R:__ Code for "leave one out" analysis to test which plants contribute to within individual diet similarity in mark-recapture data from White water.
 This script requires multiple components from White_water_multiyear.R, easiest if run immediatly after running previous script.

+__diet_subsamp.R:__ Code for Monte Carlo subsampling analysis, using 8 large diet datasets to test how smaller sample sizes in the range used in this study influence estimated diet parameters.
+This script requires ps_rarF_Bigtrnl_29Nov23.rds and ps_rarF_MatocqBL_26Oct24.rds, which comes from sequences downloaded from SRA accession PRJNA887535 (see citations in supporting information).